bgian/underwear/README.md

 Once you've made a folder on your system and cloned this repository into it.
 You'll need to run these commands to get things up and running.

-First of all install on the node modules.
+First of all install the node modules.

 ```
 npm install
 ```

-Then we'll want to make a .env file, I've included a .env.example file with some fundimental variables so we'll rename that to .env
+Then we'll want to make a .env file, I've included a .env.example file with some fundamental variables so we'll rename that to .env

 ```
 mv .env.example .env
 ```

-Next all thats left to do is start up the server.
-Which you can do with this command.
+Next all thats left to do is start up the server, which you can do with this command:

 ```
 npm start
 ```

 If you'd like to watch for changes and restart the server on change to load the new data, then you'll want to use nodemon.
-I've written how to install in above.
-To run this you simply type this command.
+I've written how to install it above.
+To run this you simply type this command:

 ```
 npm run start-watch